mkschuster/bsfpython/doc/Notes.md

 Would a new bsf.ngs.Pool object make sense for bsf.ngs.Sample objects that have run on more than one lane and represent sequencing replicates.
-For the moment, a solution to merge two samples is implemented in the bsf.analyses.chip_seq.ChIPSeq class.
+For the moment, a solution to merge two samples is implemented in the bsf.analyses.chipseq.ChIPSeq class.

 ## RNA-Seq Pipeline: